sunnysideup/silverstripe-diffanalyser/README.md

 ## no longer being developed here

-This package is now being maintained here: [easy coding standards](https://github.com/sunnysideup/silverstripe-easy-coding-standards)
+This package is now being maintained here: [easy coding standards](https://github.com/sunnysideup/silverstripe-easy-coding-standards).
+This is an awesome tool to get more productive.

 ## Documentation